 "What's wrong, Katie?"
 I ask her.

 "I've gotta admit, I didn't like it in there either," I admit to her.
-"She was kinda...creepy."
-She nods in agreement.
+"She was...kinda creepy."
+She nods in agreement, looking at me.
+We then have a little giggle together as we walk on.

 I watch as the pair leave the old cranky building.
 They have no idea; completely vulnerable to attack.
 Still, I'm not gonna be the one to save their asses if anything happens to them.

 "Shut up, idiot!
 You make too much noise and we'll get caught.
 You know the orders, I'm sorry, but that's just the way it is.
-Do you want to save Nadine?"
+Do you want to help protect Nadine from Adolphus?"

-"Yes, yes, of course I do," Scarlett gabbles.
+"Yes, yes, of course I do," Scarlett gabbles nervously.

 "Listen, why don't we just sneak her out of that cellar?"
 She asks.
 I stare at her as if she's on something.